 As shown in the screenshot below, the Galaxy S10 notification icons are in the left side of the status bar.
 The Galaxy S10 status icons are on the right side of the status bar.

 Please note, due to camera cutout on Galaxy S10, the status icon are aligned to the left side of the cutout, not to the right edge of the screen.
+If you use Galaxy S10 virtual bezel to hide the front camera cutout, the status icons will be aligned to the right side.

 The differences between Galaxy S10 status icons and notification icons are